Expires headers tell the browser whether to serve cached versions of a webpage by defining the expiry time. It helps to –

 Configuring Apache to serve the Expires Header (General Method)

 Access your website via FTP.
 Find the htaccess file and open it.
-In the htaccess file, add this following code and save it.
+In the htaccess file, add the following code and save it.

 You can modify the expires time by changing the time in the above-given code, but the 30-days is the minimum value of it(recommended: access plus 1 year).